Relintai/pandemonium_engine_docs/tutorials/shaders/your_first_shader/your_first_3d_shader.md

 are going to take the concepts from this tutorial and walk through how to set up custom materials in a fragment shader by writing an ocean water shader.

+Note:
-.. note:: This tutorial assumes some basic shader knowledge such as types
+ This tutorial assumes some basic shader knowledge such as types
           (`vec2`, `float`, `sampler2D`), and functions.
 If you are uncomfortable with these concepts it is best to get a gentle introduction from `The Book of Shaders